 -- PURPOSE AND ADMINISTRATION

 [Post-Transition IANA] (“PTI”) is committed to the highest levels of integrity.
-Covered Persons are expected to conduct their relationships with each other, PTI and outside organizations with objectivity and honesty.
+Covered Persons are expected to conduct their relationships with each other, PTI, ICANN and outside organizations with objectivity and honesty.
 Covered Persons are obligated to disclose ethical, legal, financial and other Conflicts of Interest involving PTI and remove themselves from a position of decision-making authority with respect to any Conflict of Interest involving PTI.
 The purpose of this Conflicts of Interest Policy (“COI Policy”) is to prevent any Conflict of Interest or the appearance of a Conflict of Interest from affecting any decision-making involving PTI, to ensure that the deliberations and decisions of PTI are made solely in the interests of the global Internet community, as a whole, and to protect PTI’s interests when PTI is contemplating entering into a transaction, contract or arrangement or approving a policy, program or other matter that might benefit the personal interests of a Covered Person.

 A Covered Person may not use his or her position with respect to PTI, or confidential corporate information obtained by him or her relating to PTI, in order to achieve a financial or other benefit for himself or herself or for a third person, including another nonprofit or charitable organization.